awesomealex1/Search/README.md

 Currently supports: Depth First Search, Breadth First Search, A* Search (Diagonal and not diagonal - only configurable in source code)

 ## Ideas for further improvement
-Add Toggle for wether diagonal search is allowed.
+Add Toggle for whether diagonal search is allowed.

-Add Toggle for wether walls can be crossed diagonally.
+Add Toggle for whether walls can be crossed diagonally.

 Different terrains with different movement speeds.